menu

 Occupations and Workforce

-Cartersville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cartersville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cartersville is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Cartersville who work in management occupations (13.93%), law enforcement and fire fighting (13.12%), and sales jobs (11.55%).

 Also of interest is that Cartersville has more people living here who work in computers and math than 95% of the places in the US.